 For the products I share below, all you need to do is follow the directions on the bottle!
 Just use them in place of your normal shampoo or conditioner.

-Tips For Using Purple Shampoo On Brunette Hair
+Tips For Using Purple Shampoo On Brown Hair

 - Apply product onto towel dried hair.
 Yes, even the shampoo.
 When your hair is soaking wet, it’s not going to be able to absorb as much of the pigment, meaning it won’t get as ashy and you will still have some brassy tones.
 You can use purple shampoo on dry brown hair, but I find it’s easier to evenly distribute the product if there’s some water in your hair already.

 - Leave it on longer than recommended.
 For the shampoo, it’s only recommended to wash with it, and I find that it doesn’t work very well that way.
 So I apply it to my hair and clip my hair up and leave it in for a few minutes.
 Just depending on how brassy my hair is.
 I will usually leave mine in for 5-10 minutes.

 - Use it often.
 You can’t just use it once a month and expect it to keep your blonde ashy and bright.
 Each time you wash your hair you’re washing the pigment out, so it’s important to use it often.
 How often you need to use it will depend on how often you wash your hair and if you use any products that are designed to keep your color fresh.
 I typically use mine every other wash, but I also have hair that doesn’t like to hold onto color, so you may be able to use them less.